-By James Neal, formerly Michigan State University District Extension Leader, Resource Development.
-MSU Contact: Mel Koelling, Forestry Dept.
+By James Neal, Michigan State University District Extension Leader, Resource Development

-MSU is an Affirmative Action/Equal Opportunity Institution.
-Cooperative Extension Service programs are open to all without regard to race, color, national origin, or sex.
+Cooperative Extension Service Programs are open to all without regard to race, color, creed, or national origin.
 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8, and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Gordon E. Guyer, Director, Cooperative Extension Service, Michigan State University, E. Lansing, MI 48824.
+Gordon E. Guyer, Cooperative Extension Service, Michigan State University, East Lansing, MI 48824.